|Home Astrology . Love Match . Dating . Wedding Date . Baby Gender . Baby Name . Marriage . Lucky Year . Lucky Bedroom Menu|

 Where Do Chinese Astrology 12-Branch Symbols Come From?

 Ancient China was an agricultural society.
 Most Chinese were farmers.
 They needed a calendar to tell them when to sow, to cultivate, to reap and to store the crop.

 They learned the calendar simply to upright a post on the ground to trace the shadow of the post.
 From the shadow, they know the four directions, four seasons, the length of the year, Summer Solstice, Winter Solstice, Vernal Equinox, Autumnal Equinox and so on.

 More information about Yin Yang is at the page of Where does Yin Yang Symbol come from?

 The most basic and important factor in the shadow is Yin Yang.
 The energy of Yang in the air is called Yang Chi and the energy of Yin in the air is called Yin Chi.

-Daylight is getting longer and night time is getter shorter from Winter Solstice to Summer Solstice.
+Daylight is getting longer and night time is getting shorter from Winter Solstice to Summer Solstice.
 That means Yang Chi begins to grow and Yin Chi begins to decline from Winter Solstice till Summer Solstice.

-Night time is getting longer and daylight is getter shorter from Summer Solstice to Winter Solstice.
+Night time is getting longer and daylight is getting shorter from Summer Solstice to Winter Solstice.
 That means Yang Chi begins to decline and Yin Chi begins to grow from Summer Solstice till Winter Solstice.

 Yang Chi and Yin Chi are even on Vernal Equinox; Yin passes its duty to Yang at this time.
 Yang Chi and Yin Chi are also even on Autumnal Equinox; Yang leaves its duty to Yin at this time.